 The 1000 acre freshwater tidal marshland where the Coginchaug and Mattabesset Rivers converge offers habitat for hawks, egrets, eagles, herons, swallows, fish, turtles, beaver, muskrats, flowering plants, wild rice, and many smaller organisms that support the whole food chain.
 The beauty and ecological value of the meadows is under-appreciated by Middletown residents, but we are changing that through our recreational and educational paddling trips.
 We also look out for invasive plants and threats from commercial development in the watershed.
 (Pictured here is Cynthia Boettner from the U.S. Fish & Wildlife Service teaching paddlers how to identify and remove invasive water chestnut plants from the Mattabesset River.)

 In the fall of 2012, the Department of Public Works began construction of a kayak and canoe launch on the Coginchaug River, adjacent to the city’s recycling center and closed landfill.
-Using a combination of city funds and a $50,000 federal grant that the Jonah Center obtained for the City of Middletown, completion of the project is expected in the summer of 2013.
-This launch site will provide easy public access to the Floating Meadows.
+Using a combination of city funds and a $50,000 federal grant that the Jonah Center obtained for the City of Middletown, the launch was completed in the fall of 2014.
+It provides easy public access to the Floating Meadows.
 Such a sensitive wildlife habitat and environmental resource needs public awareness to remain protected.

 Climate Change and Energy Efficiency